-Many criminalists begin their career in criminal justice as uniformed police officers and are promoted into the position of criminalist.
+Many criminalists begin their career in criminal justice as uniformed police officers and are promoted into the position of a criminalist.
 However, law enforcement agencies often hire criminalists who do not have police experience.
-The first step to getting a job in the field is to earn a bachelor’s degree in forensic science with a focus on chemistry, biology and mathematics.
-Forensic science program can often be found in the criminal justice department of mid-sized to large universities.
+The first step to getting a job in the field is to earn a bachelor’s degree in forensic science with a focus on chemistry, biology, and mathematics.
+Forensic science programs can often be found in the criminal justice department of mid-sized to large universities.

 Criminalists must have strong critical-thinking and problem-solving skills.
 These attributes will help you analyze evidence and make decisions based on the information you collect from the crime scene.
 Criminalists also have to be professional.
 You will be required to visit gruesome crime scenes to collect evidence.
 You may have to speak with victims and suspects.
 You cannot allow your personal opinions to interfere with the way you handle the crime scene and analyze the evidence.

 The median salary for a criminalist is more than $51,000, with the top 10 percent earning more than $82,990.
 The field of forensic science has gained popularity in recent years so competition is stiff for many criminalist positions.
 A bachelor’s degree with some work experience in the field will give you a slight advantage when you apply for jobs with law enforcement agencies and police departments.